Andy Billig

 Andrew Swire Billig (born May 1, 1968) is an American politician of the Democratic Party and co-owner of the Spokane Indians minor league baseball team.
-On November 6, 2012, Billig was elected to the Washington State Senate, representing the 3rd Legislative District.
-He currently serves as the Senate Majority Leader.
+On November 6, 2012, Billig was elected to the Washington State Senate, representing the 3rd Legislative District until his retirement in 2025.
+He served as the Senate Majority Leader from 2019 to 2025.

 Personal life

 Billig grew up in Chevy Chase, Maryland.
-He is of Jewish descent.
 Billig graduated cum laude from Georgetown University in 1990 with a degree in government.
 He has two children, Isabella "Bella" and Samuel, and is an active runner and triathlete, having completed the Coeur d’Alene Ironman Triathlon in 2004.

 Political positions

-Billig has supported bills that would improve primary education, including a bill that would lower the compulsory education age in Washington from 8 to 5.
-He has also been active in expanding statewide voter access and campaign finance reform in addition to efforts to protect the Spokane River.
 In 2011, Billig received the Inter-Continental Smackdown Champion Award from Fuse Washington for his work against phosphorus pollution in Washington's lakes and rivers.
-He has also expressed support for gun control, including a bill that would ban possession of high-capacity magazines.
+He has expressed support for gun control, including a bill that would ban possession of high-capacity magazines.